 - Can you desire them without collapsing if they don’t respond today?

-- Can you imagine a beautiful future without insisting it must look one exact way?
+- Can you imagine a beautiful future without insisting on one exact script?

-- Can you hold yourself with dignity even when you feel vulnerable?
+- Can you hold yourself with dignity when you feel vulnerable?

-If the answer is no, that’s not failure.
-It’s information.
+If the answer is no, that’s information—not failure.

-If your version of how to manifest specific person depends on controlling another human being, your foundation is wrong.
+If your version of manifesting a specific person depends on controlling another human being, your foundation is wrong.
 You can pray for connection, imagine reconciliation, and align with love.
-But once you start treating someone else’s autonomy like a barrier to overcome, you’ve moved out of spirituality and into entitlement.
+But once you treat someone else’s autonomy like a barrier to overcome, you’ve moved from spirituality into entitlement.

 Free will matters

-The more ethical frame is this.
-You are not manifesting domination.
-You are aligning with a reality in which a loving, mutual, healthy connection can exist.
-If that reality includes this specific person, good.
+Critics warn that many practices in this space ignore free will and ethical concerns3.
+The ethical frame is this: you are not manifesting domination.
+You are aligning with a reality in which a loving, mutual connection can exist.
+If that reality includes this specific person, great.
 If it doesn’t, forcing the issue won’t produce peace.

 Ask compatibility questions, not control questions